 If you click now on "Save and preview":

-You can either copy the link to your routing form or embed the form to your webpage:
+You can either copy the link to your routing form or add the form to your webpage:

 You can also click through a preview to see what your form feels like for your website visitors.